 The Risk Management Committee is comprised of at least three Directors with at least one of them being an Independent Director.
-This Committee appropriately and efficiently establishes policies and makes suggestions concerning the management of risks associated with the business conduct of the Company.
-They ensure that systems or procedures are in place to manage risks and suitably mitigate impacts on the business of the Company.
-Further, the Risk Management Committee follows up on and evaluates the outcome of practices in accordance with the risk management framework in order to ensure that risk management efforts are adequate and appropriate.
+This Committee appropriately and efficiently establishes the Company's risk management policy, risk appetite and the corporate risk management framework, and makes suggestions concerning the management of risks associated with the business conduct of the Company.
+They ensure that systems or procedures are in place to manage risks and suitably mitigate impacts on the business of the Company and to seek business opportunities which may arise based on those risks.
+Further, the Risk Management Committee follows up on and evaluates the outcome of practices in accordance with the risk management framework in order to ensure that risk management efforts are adequate and appropriate in line with the risk appetite.